mabdulkadr/Intune-Scripts/Intune-App-Tools/README.md

 # 📖 Overview

-**Intune App Tools** is the app-lifecycle category for Microsoft Intune — six Graph-powered reporting and hygiene scripts plus two standalone deployment and repair tools.
+**Intune App Tools** is the app-lifecycle category for Microsoft Intune — six Graph-powered reporting and hygiene scripts plus one standalone deployment tool.

 The reporting scripts surface fleet-wide application inventory, per-device install status, assignment conflicts, duplicate catalog entries, and Apple VPP license utilization entirely from Microsoft Graph.
 The hygiene script reports and optionally removes orphaned and superseded apps.
-The flagship **Invoke-Win32AppAutoDeployer** builds Entra groups, IntuneWin packages, Win32 apps, and auto-update remediations end-to-end from Winget. **Repair-CompanyPortal** is a purely local repair that cleanly reinstalls Company Portal via winget.
+The flagship **Invoke-Win32AppAutoDeployer** builds Entra groups, IntuneWin packages, Win32 apps, and auto-update remediations end-to-end from Winget.
 Every Graph tool runs from an admin workstation in interactive or app-only mode; nothing in this category is deployed to endpoints by Intune itself except the artifacts AutoDeployer creates.

 ---